.

 First-Time Middle Donors (10yr) Annual Analysis

-How to use the First-Time Middle Donors (10yr) Annual Analysis analysis
+How to use the First-Time Middle Donors (10yr) Annual Analysis analytic

 This analysis enables you to systematically track, evaluate, and act on trends among your first-time middle-tier donors over the past decade, empowering more effective fundraising strategies and deeper Constituent Intelligence.
 Drawing directly from your gift and threshold data, it identifies all new donors whose initial contribution fell within your organization's middle gift range (as defined in your Thresholds table).
 It organizes them by their year of acquisition, based on your fiscal calendar.